hyprwm/hyprland-wiki/content/getting-started/preconfigured-setups.md

 ML4W or My Linux 4 Work, is a great DE-like experience out-of-the-box made by Stephan Raabe.

-It includes simple gui settings apps, pre-configured feature-rich panels, a welcome app, and more.
+It includes simple GUI settings apps, pre-configured feature-rich panels, a welcome app, and more.

 [Website](https://ml4w.com/os/)